Yankees overcome Ohtani's 2 HRs, slug past Angels 11-5 - WTMJ

 AP Baseball Writer

 The Yankees hadn’t scored at least 10 runs since April 30, and this was just their second time in double digits.
-They remain 7 1/2 games back of the AL East-leading Boston Red Sox.
+They remain 7 1/2 games back of the AL East-leading Boston Red Sox, but there’s at least some optimism following the kind of Bronx beating that has been so hard to come by this year.

+“That’s those guys right there,” Boone said.
+“That’s the heaviness I’m talking about.”

+“There’s a little bit of fear when he walks up there,” Boone said.

 Ohtani, on pace for 57 homers, also hit a ball to the warning track that was caught in the seventh.
-He grounded out to first for the last out of the game.
+He grounded out to first for the last out of the game, and manager Joe Maddon complimented him for sprinting all out on the routine play despite the six-run deficit.

+“He’s a joy for this,” Maddon said.
+“He’s what baseball needs both as a player and as an example.”

 The two-way Japanese sensation has connected 11 times in 13 games, and he’s expected to be back in the lineup Wednesday night when he takes his first turn on the Yankee Stadium mound.

-If Ohtani does pitch and bat second in the lineup as planned, he’ll become the second player — and first since Babe Ruth in 1933 — to start on the mound and hit in the top half of the batting order for a game in the Bronx.
+If Ohtani does pitch and bat second in the lineup as planned, he’ll become the second player — and first since Babe Ruth in 1933 — to toe the rubber and hit in the top half of the batting order for a game in the Bronx.

+“He’s a generational talent, that’s for sure,” Judge said.
+“We’re excited to see him on the mound.”

 He’ll face a Yankees lineup that’s suddenly come to life after entering Tuesday ranked 14th out of 15 American League teams with 310 runs.